Learning while Having Fun: Water Science Experiments and Activities

 11. How to Make Crystal Bubbles?

-At the point when the temperature falls underneath 0°C (32°F), it's likely to freeze bubbles into gems or crystals.
-No directions required here, simply some air bubble mix and chilly weather.
+When the temperature falls below 0°C (32°F), it's likely to freeze bubbles into gems or crystals—no directions required here, simply some air bubble mix and chilly weather.

-All you have to make this giant bubble is dry ice, bubble solution, and either a little water or else tonic water and a dark light (glowing fluid).
-You can influence the bubble itself to shine in the event that you add a little highlighter ink to the bubble solution.
+All you have to make this giant bubble is dry ice, bubble solution, a little tonic water, and a dark light (glowing fluid).
+Adding a little highlighter ink to the bubble solution can influence the bubble itself to shine.
 The dry ice sublimates to form carbon dioxide gas, which grows the bubble.

 You can try this cute and cool experiment here.